This post may contain affiliate links. Read our disclosure policy.

 Instructions

-• Add the butter to a small saucepan over medium heat.
+• To brown the butter, melt it in a small saucepan over medium heat.
 Cook until the butter melts and begins to brown, about 3-4 minutes.
-It will foam first then settle and you’ll start to see brown bits form on the bottom of the pan.
-You’ll know it’s done when it turns a deep amber color and starts to smell nutty.
-Remove from the heat and transfer to a heatproof bowl.
-Chill in the freezer for 10-15 minutes.
+You'll know it's done when it turns a deep amber color and starts to smell nutty.
+Remove from the heat and transfer to a bowl to cool slightly.

 • Whisk the flour, baking soda and salt together in a medium bowl and set aside.

-• Using a hand mixer or a stand mixer fitted with the paddle attachment, beat the butter and sugar on high speed until light and creamy, at least 3 minutes.
-Do not skip this step.
-Once combined, add the maple syrup, maple extract, vanilla extract, milk, pudding mix, and eggs and beat on high for another 2-3 minutes.
+• Using a hand mixer or a stand mixer fitted with the paddle attachment, beat the brown butter and sugar on high speed until light and creamy, 2-3 minutes.
+Add the maple syrup, maple extract, vanilla extract, milk, and eggs and beat on high for another 2-3 minutes.

-• Slowly add half of the dry ingredients to the wet mixture and turn the mixer on low to start so the flour doesn’t get everywhere.
+• Slowly add half of the dry ingredients to the wet mixture and turn the mixer on low to start so the flour doesn't get everywhere.
 Turn the mixer up to high and mix until combined.
 Add the rest of the dry ingredients and repeat until dough is just combined.
-Add the majority of the candied pecans and stir with a rubber spatula until incorporated.
-Leave about 1/3 cup out of the batter to top once they’re baked.
+Add the pecans and stir with a rubber spatula until incorporated.

 • Cover the dough with plastic wrap and chill in the fridge for at least 2 hours, or up to 3 days.